-- Banning the nine plant groups identified by Defra as being particularly susceptible to the diseases caused by the bacterium Xylella fastidiosa, from being exhibited at RHS Shows (unless UK sourced and grown).
-They are: Coffea spp. (coffee), Hebe spp. (hebe), Lavandula spp. (lavender), Nerium oleander (oleander), Olea europaea (olive), Polygala myrtifolia (polygala), Prunus spp. (cherry, plum etc.), Rosmarinus officinalis (rosemary), Spartium junceum (Spanish broom),
+- Banning nine plant groups, identified by Defra as being particularly susceptible to diseases caused by Xylella fastidiosa, from being exhibited at RHS Shows (unless UK sourced and grown).
+They are: Coffea spp. (coffee), Hebe spp. (hebe), Lavandula spp. (lavender), Nerium oleander (oleander), Olea europaea (olive), Polygala myrtifolia (polygala), Prunus spp. (cherry, plum etc.), Rosmarinus officinalis (rosemary), and Spartium junceum (Spanish broom),

 - Incorporating evaluation of plant health risk into judging criteria for gardens at RHS Shows

-- Holding, in isolation, imported, semi-mature trees for at least twelve months prior to planting in RHS gardens
+- Holding imported plants and semi-mature trees for a period of time in isolation (plant quarantine) prior to planting in RHS gardens

 - Wherever possible using UK grown and sourced plant material